NOAA-GFDL/FMScoupler/CONTRIBUTING.md

 4. Update the tests and code
 5. Push the commits to your fork
 6. Submit a [pull request](#pull-requests) to the `main` branch
-7. **Set up a meeting with GFDL Modeling Systems Division to scientifically justify the need to make updates at the coupler level**
+7. **Set up a meeting with GFDL Modeling Systems Division and any other itnerested parties to scientifically justify the need to make updates at the coupler level**.
 8. Fulfill requests for changes

 Note: Step 7 is an extra necessary step.